A Unified Theory of Sinusoidal Activation Families for Implicit Neural Representations: Ablation Studies

 \subsection{More Comparative Evaluations}

 Figure \ref{fig:hash} presents a comparative analysis of three methods, STAF, SIREN, and Hash Encoding \citep{muller2022instant}.
-The PSNR curves indicate that STAF significantly outperforms both SIREN and Hash Encoding, reaching a PSNR of over 100 dB after 500 epochs.
+It should be noted that since hash encodings and activation design address different modeling axes, this comparison should be viewed as complementary rather than a direct activation-only benchmark.
+The PSNR curves indicate that STAF outperforms both SIREN and Hash Encoding, reaching a PSNR of over 100 dB after 500 epochs.
 While Hash Encoding shows a notable improvement over SIREN, peaking at around 70 dB, it still falls short of STAF’s superior performance.
 SIREN, in contrast, exhibits the slowest PSNR growth, achieving only around 38 dB.
 The qualitative comparisons on the right further support these quantitative results, with STAF closely approximating the ground truth, while Hash Encoding and SIREN produce visibly lower-quality reconstructions.
 This analysis highlights the advantage of STAF in achieving both higher fidelity and faster convergence in image reconstruction tasks.